ENSF-300-F23/museum-project-Evan-Mann-Zachary-Lam-Trevor-Nguyen/README.md

 - evan.mann@ucalgary.ca Evan Mann (30141069): Relational schema, admin interface, data entry interface
 - trevor.nguyen@ucalgary.ca Trevor Nguyen (30176877): Query code, browsing interface
 ## How to Use & Run the Program:
-- modify this file to include any notes on how to use and run the program
+- Run DatabaseCreation.py
+- Enter your username and password
+- Select your user type
+- If you are a data entry user:
+    - Choose the table you would like to modify
+    - Choose which modification you would like to make
+    - Enter required information as prompted
+    - Continue to modify the database by choosing another table or exit
+- If you are a guest user:
+    -
 ## Bonus Features:
-- include any features you have added beyond the minimum requirements in a features list
+- Data entry user

 ## Organization:
 - code folder: contains your main python application code